Good to know

 On foot

 It takes approx. 45 minutes to walk from the city centre to Fjellheisen.
-The easiest way to go is to follow Turistveien after Tromsøbrua, and turn right when you get to Eurospar.
-Then follow Anton Jakobsens vei until you see the Fjellheisen centre.
+The easiest way to cross Tromsøbrua and follow Turistveien.
+Turn right at Eurospar, into Anton Jakobsens vei and follow the road until you've reached Fjellheisen Cable Car Station.

 It takes approx. 10 minutes by taxi from the city centre to Fjellheisen.
 Prices depend on the time of day you travel, and will range from NOK 150-250.